 Many international tourists eating dog and cat meat have pets waiting for them back home.
 They justify it by saying its “exotic” to eat dogs and cats when traveling in Vietnam.
 Its disheartening to Vietnamese animal lovers who are forced to witness western and European tourists in a hurry to buy dog meat and cat meat.
 Laughing tourists often video themselves eating it and recommend it to their friends back home.
 There are no dog farms in Vietnam so they probably just ate someone’s loved pet.

 Video: viewer discretion advised.
-Inside a slaughterhouse, where Vietnamese rescuer Quyen has arrived to save these dogs.
+Inside a slaughterhouse, where a Vietnamese rescuer arrived to save the dogs.

 Video: viewer discretion advised.
-Inside the same slaughterhouse where Vietnamese rescuer Quyen has arrived to save these dogs.
+Inside the same slaughterhouse where a Vietnamese rescuer arrived to save the dogs.